James L. Dolan

-James Lawrence Dolan (born May 11, 1955) is an American businessman who serves as executive chairman and CEO of Madison Square Garden Sports and Madison Square Garden Entertainment and executive chairman of MSG Networks.
-As the companies' chairman, Dolan oversees all operations within the company and also supervises day-to-day operations of its professional sports teams, the New York Knicks and New York Rangers as well as their regional sports networks, which include MSG Network and MSG Plus.
-Dolan previously served as CEO of Cablevision until its sale in June 2016.
+James Lawrence Dolan (born May 11, 1955) is an American businessman, and the executive chairman and chief executive officer of Madison Square Garden Sports and Madison Square Garden Entertainment, and executive chairman of MSG Networks.
+As the companies' chairman, Dolan oversees all operations within the company and supervises day-to-day operations of its professional sports teams, the New York Knicks and New York Rangers, as well as their regional sports networks, which include MSG Network and MSG Plus.
+Dolan was previously CEO of Cablevision, founded by his father, until its sale in June 2016 to European telecom conglomerate Altice.

-Early life
+Early life and education

-Dolan is one of six children of Cablevision founder Charles Dolan and his wife, Helen Ann Dolan.
+Dolan is one of six children of Cablevision founder Charles Dolan and his wife, Helen Ann Dolan, and nephew of Cleveland Guardians owner Larry J. Dolan.
 He is of Irish descent.
 After originally pursuing a career in music, Dolan eventually switched to a major in communications at SUNY New Paltz and began working for Cablevision in various capacities including sales before eventually being dispatched to Cleveland by his father to manage the launching of a sports radio station.
 In 1995, he was made CEO of Cablevision.
 Throughout his early adult life, Dolan battled drug and alcohol problems and was reportedly known for having a volatile temper.
 In 1993, he went to drug rehabilitation at the Hazelden clinic in Center City, Minnesota.

-Business management
+Business career

 Dolan opposed his father's proposed Voom satellite service, which became a polarizing controversy among Cablevision's board of directors.
 While supporters argued Voom could propel Cablevision into the future emerging satellite market and a wider customer base, opponents of the plan, including James Dolan, argued it was too expensive with no expense relief for the foreseeable future.
 In the end, the younger Dolan prevailed and Voom was shut down.
 This was an instrumental event in Dolan emerging from his father's shadow, albeit reluctantly, as a viable businessman.

-His business career has included multiple failures, which include purchasing the failing Wiz electronics and entertainment chain, which ended up posting losses of $250 million before being liquidated, and the Clearview Cinemas chain which has failed to generate any significant revenue.
+His business career has included multiple failures, which include purchasing the failing Wiz electronics and entertainment chain, which ended up posting losses of $250 million before being liquidated, and the Clearview Cinemas chain which failed to generate any significant revenue.